LucaScanu/PersonalProjects_video-playlist/README.md

 ### 9. Deployment

-- blocker, vide-index.html is returning the index.html file instead of the view. not sure why.
+- blocker, vide-index.html is returning the index.html file instead of the view. not sure why. further inspection, there is no views in the heroku public folder :(.

 ### 9. Responsive design

+- time to make it look good at different break points.

 ### 10. Add features